TheInvincibleRalph/Kafka-notify-app/documentation.md

 - **`sendMessageHandler`**: A route handler function that processes the `/send` route.
 - **Middleware**: Functions that run before the route handler to perform preprocessing, such as authentication or logging.

-In conclusion, `sendMessageHandler` is a route handler, not middleware.
-It handles the specific logic for the `/send` route, while middleware functions can be used to perform actions on the request/response before reaching the route handler.